ADD CONDITION

 Lactation Use

 If you are pregnant or breastfeeding, it is important to avoid using this product.
-Your health and the well-being of your baby are paramount, and using this product during these times could pose risks.
-Always consult with your healthcare provider for guidance on safe options while breastfeeding or during pregnancy.
+This precaution helps ensure the safety of both you and your baby, as certain substances can affect your milk production or potentially harm your nursing infant.
+Always consult with your healthcare provider for guidance on safe options during this time.

 Pediatric Use